heddatellef/Webutviklling/README.md

 We have devloped a website containing the top 156 happiest countries according to FN's 2019 World's Happiness Report.
 The site has the functionality to search amongst the countries and display information about a specific country of your choice.
 There is also the functionality to sort the countries based on the different factors they have been judged on, such as perception og corruption and freedom to make life choices.
-This functionality will sort from top to bottom (best to worst).
+This functionality will sort from low to high, in some cases that will be from best to worst and in others from worst to best.
+This depens on the parameter.
 On the initial front page you will find a list of the top ten countries based on overall rank, and you have the option to load more countries by their order.